 1) How can someone get started finding workamping jobs?

-You get started workamping by making the decision to live the full-time RV lifestyle and work (typically part-time) in exchange for your RV site and often utilities and other amenities too.
+You get started as a workamper by making the decision to live the full-time RV lifestyle and work (typically part-time) in exchange for your RV site and often utilities and other amenities too.
 Now ….. once you’ve made the DECISION then come the jobs.

-Some are “all hours paid” jobs while others (like hosting at a state park) are minimal hours 15-20 hours per site in exchange for that site.
+Some workamping jobs are “all hours paid” jobs , while others (like hosting at a state park), are 15-20 hours per week in exchange for that site.
 All the jobs and all the benefits are different, so you need to start looking and reading online.